xoryweb/example-md-files/pages/01.basics/01.overview/docs.md

 ---

 Let's face it: Writing content for the Web is tiresome, but not when you're testing Markdown on Github.

+**I am now a collaborator.**

 WYSIWYG editors help alleviate this task, but they generally result in horrible code, or worse yet, ugly web pages.

 **Markdown** is a better way to write **HTML**, without all the complexities and ugliness that usually accompanies it.